PX4/PX4-user_guide/en/middleware/micrortps_manual_code_generation.md

 IDL files are generated from the uORB **.msg** files ([for selected uORB topics](../middleware/micrortps.md#supported-uorb-messages)) in the generation of the bridge.
 These can be found in: **src/modules/micrortps_bridge/micrortps_agent/idl/**

-*Fast RTPS* uses IDL files to define the structure of RTPS messages (in this case, RTPS messages that map to uORB topics).
-They are used to generate code for the *Agent*, and *Fast RTPS* applications that need to publish/subscribe to uORB topics.
+*Fast DDS* uses IDL files to define the structure of RTPS/DDS messages (in this case, RTPS/DDS messages that map to uORB topics).
+They are used to generate code for the *Agent*, and *Fast DDS* applications that need to publish/subscribe to uORB topics.

 :::note
 IDL files are compiled to C++ by the *fastrtpsgen* tool.